iam-agf/send-your-ip/README.md

 ## How it works

-First of all, you must change the lines 31 & 32 with the variables token and user respectively.
+To make this code work you must change the lines 31 & 32 with the variables token and user respectively.

 ##### Getting your token